Getting Telemedicine in Texas: Laws, Rules, & Where to Find

 People are busy and life is unpredictable, but our health is still important.
 For times when you are in a crunch and can’t get to a doctor, telemedicine is a way to get remote medical care.
 With the stay-at-home orders during the pandemic, Telemedicine has become a common option in Texas and continues to gain popularity.

 Unfortunately, sometimes your health concern can not be solved virtually and may require blood work or a physical.
 Mira is working to eliminate the waiting room.
-With plans as low as $45 per month, Mira offers access to same-day lab tests, $99 urgent care, and 80% off prescription drugs.
+With plans averaging between $25 - $60 per month, Mira offers access to same-day lab tests, $99 urgent care, and 80% off prescription drugs.
 Sign up now and get coverage as quickly as today!